retraigo/deto_website/content/2024/events/technical-events/event1.md

 ---
 title: "Sherlock Code"
-description: "Dust off your magnifying glass and fire up your IDE!"
+description: "Dust off your magnifying glass and fire up your IDE!
+Coding Conquest: Where Lines of Code Write Legends!"
 date: "2024-02-24"
 ---